 History of the Schipperke

-The Schipperke is one of the smallest members of the American Kennel Club Non-Sporting Group, a catchall group for many diverse breeds that don’t quite fit into the other six groups (Herding, Hound, Sporting, Terrier, Toy and Working).
-Schipperkes first came to the United States in the late 1800s.
+The schipperke is one of the smallest members of the American Kennel Club Non-Sporting Group, a catchall group for many diverse breeds that don’t quite fit into the other six groups (Herding, Hound, Sporting, Terrier, Toy, and Working).
+Schipperkes first came to the U.S. in the late 1800s.
 The national club representing the breed in the United States, the Schipperke Club of America, was founded in 1929.

 Schipperkes have a lot of energy and are very playful.
-Luckily, the breed is small, so it’s not difficult to provide enough exercise to keep a Schipperke happy.
-Two brisk walks a day typically suffice, although your Schipperke might be up for more adventure.
-Schipperkes love to play with toys: small stuffed toys will likely lose their squeakers quickly, but the Schipperke will have so much fun dispatching the “vermin.”
-Games of fetch in the yard or even in the house are also a great way to entertain and exercise the fun-loving Schipperke.
+Luckily, the breed is small, so it’s not difficult to provide enough exercise to keep a schipperke happy.
+Two brisk walks a day totaling 30 minutes will typically suffice, although your schipperke might be up for more adventure.

-Schipperkes smart, but they are also independent, so they can be challenging to train.
+Schipperkes are smart, but they are also independent, and can be challenging to train.
 Keep training fun and positive, using lots of tasty treats.
-With the right motivation, Schipperkes can learn not only basic obedience commands, but fun tricks, too.
-Like all puppies, Schipperkes benefit from early and frequent training and socialization.
-Puppy kindergarten and basic obedience group classes will provide your Schipperke with socialization opportunities while teaching you the basics of dog training.
+With the right motivation, schipperkes can learn not only basic obedience commands but also fun tricks, too.
+Like all puppies, schipperkes benefit from early and frequent training and socialization.
+Puppy kindergarten and basic obedience group classes will provide your schipperke with socialization opportunities while teaching you the basics of dog training.

 Common Health Problems